medplum/medplum/packages/docs/docs/developers/hello-world/hello-world-part-1.md

 # Hello World Part 1

+Welcome to Part 1 of the Medplum Hello World series.

+In Part 1, we will go through the basics of registering a new account and creating a minimal Medplum application.

 ## Register for a Medplum account

 Open the Medplum register page in your browser: https://app.medplum.com/register